Mobile phone coverage

 It's also worth bearing in mind that when you are inside, either at home or work, most of us will have access to wifi, meaning we don't generally need to rely on our providers for either data or calling coverage, since we can both download and call out using the wifi.

-Population-wise, EE covers 99% of the UK.
+Population-wise, EE covers 99% of UK residents.
 This includes all the major cities and their suburbs.
-O2, Three and Vodafone also have their own 4G networks, but as things stand at the moment, none of them are quite as expansive as EE.
+O2, Three and Vodafone also have their own 4G networks, all of which are hitting around the 99% coverage mark..

-O2 launched its 4G service in August 2013 and has had a steady, but not meteoric, rise in its coverage since that time.
-Its broadband signal now covers around 98% of the UK population, so it’s certainly worth checking O2’s 4G coverage checker to see it's reached where you live/work.
+O2 launched its 4G service back in August 2013.
+Its 4G broadband signal now covers around 99% of the UK population, so it’s likely O2’s 4G will cover where you live/work.

 Other providers who piggyback on the O2 network are giffgaff, Tesco Mobile, Sky Mobile and Lyca Mobile.

-Vodafone’s 4G network also started in August 2013, and, equalling O2, it now covers 98% of the UK population.
-Make sure you check Vodafone’s coverage before you purchase a 4G package as it will cover different areas from O2.
+Vodafone’s 4G network also started in August 2013, and, like the other three networks, it now covers 99% of the UK population.
+Make sure you check Vodafone’s coverage before you purchase a 4G package as it will cover different areas than the others.
+This advice applies to any of the networks, particularly if you live in a rural area.
+Most people live in towns and cities, so coverage of the population does not equal coverage of geography

-Providers piggybacking on the Vodafone network are VOXI – which is owned by Vodafone, Talk Mobile, and Lebara Mobile.
+Providers piggybacking on the Vodafone network are VOXI – which is owned by Vodafone – Talk Mobile, Virgin Mobile and Lebara Mobile.

-Three was a little late to the party, with its 4G signal going live at the end of 2013, but it now covers 91% of the population.
-Make sure you check Three’s coverage in your area before purchasing a 4G plan.
+Three was a little late to the party, with its 4G signal going live at the end of 2013, but it now covers 99% of the population.
+Make sure you check Three’s coverage in your area before purchasing a 4G plan, since population coverage is not the same as geographical coverage.
 Despite 5G, all the networks are still working on increasing their 4G coverage – it’s a competitive business and they have regulator Ofcom watching over them.

-Other providers piggybacking on the Three network are iD Mobile, and SMARTY (owned by Three).
+Other providers piggybacking on the Three network are iD Mobile, FreedomPop and SMARTY (owned by Three).

-At to the time of writing, Three is actually slowest out of the gate with its 5G rollout – sensibly, in our opinion, since there isn't a lot you can do with 5G you can't do with 4G right now.
-As such, Three 5G is currently available only in 'certain parts of London', with another 30-40 locations earmarked with nothing more specific than 'soon;.
+Three has also been the slowest out of the gate with its 5G rollout – sensibly, in our opinion, since there isn't a lot you can do with 5G you can't do with 4G right now.
+Three 5G is currently available in 66 towns and cities around the UK.
+Three has not offered target dates for further 5G rollout beyond saying that it is happening.

 Ultimately, though, you can no longer take out a plan with 3G data.
 The network, with its older technology, is still there in places.
 Where a 4G signal isn't available you may see your signal 'step down' to 3G to keep you connected.
 3G is no longer relevant to conversations around package choice, though.